 Throughout the year, Leslie is at work as the owner and operator of Island Living Tours, providing architectural and historical tours of Palm Beach.

-We saw world-class architecture that Palm Beach is known for and was introduced to both the history and the people that make Palm Beach one of the most desirable places in the world to live and play.
+We saw the world-class architecture that Palm Beach is known for and was introduced to both the history and the people that make Palm Beach one of the most desirable places in the world to live and play.

-The Best of Palm Beach Tour is about 90 minutes and starts at the Flagler Museum, heads south to see the biggest, most glamorous homes in Palm Beach, and includes a historic walk near on Worth Avenue, also known as the Rodeo Drive of the East Coast.
+The Best of Palm Beach Tour is about 90 minutes and starts at the Henry Flagler Museum, heads south to see the biggest, most glamorous homes in Palm Beach, and includes a historic walk near Worth Avenue, also known as the Rodeo Drive of the East Coast.

 Flagler Museum in Palm Beach

 Let me tell you, Leslie makes this tour fun.
-I won’t give it away, but the story she told about Mr. Flagler and his THREE wives, then the future husband of wife number three, then murder… well, it’s enough to make an amazing Lifetime movie.
+I won’t give it away, but the story she told about Mr. Henry Flagler and his THREE wives, then the future husband of wife number three, then murder… well, it’s enough to make an amazing Lifetime movie.

 Palm Beach Mansion Tour